chandra447/bedrock-forge/docs/github-actions-guide.md

 ## Overview

-The Bedrock Forge reusable GitHub Actions workflow provides:
+The Bedrock Forge reusable GitHub Actions workflow lets you deploy AWS Bedrock agents directly from your repository, just like using any other GitHub Action.
+Simply reference the workflow and provide your AWS role - no complex setup required.

-- **Reusable Workflow**: Call from your repository without copying files
+Key features:
+- **Simple Integration**: Use like `actions/checkout` - just specify the action and required parameters
 - **Automated Deployment**: Deploy Bedrock agents on code changes
 - **Multi-Environment Support**: Separate deployments for dev, staging, and production
-- **Security Best Practices**: AWS OIDC authentication without long-lived credentials
+- **Secure by Default**: Uses AWS IAM roles for authentication
 - **Terraform State Management**: S3 backend with DynamoDB locking
 - **OpenSearch Serverless**: Automated creation and configuration
 - **Flexible Configuration**: Customizable versions, regions, and deployment options